Omoteniola-dev/Omoteniola-dev/README.md

 <br />

 ### 💬 About
 I'm a software engineer with production-level experience in building scalable web applications with Javascript/Typescript, Python, and PHP.
-I contribute to [open source projects](#open-source-projects-i'm-actively-contributing-to) I find interesting and write about my learning on <a href="https://hashnode.com/@devteni">hashnode</a>.
-As an advocate for simplicity, I practice the art of explaining technical and seemingly abstract concepts in software engineering and computer science regularly.
+I contribute to [open source projects](#open-source-projects-i'm-actively-contributing-to) I find interesting and write about my learning on <a href="https://hashnode.com/@devteni">here</a>.
+As an advocate for simplicity, I practise the art of explaining technical and seemingly abstract concepts in software engineering and computer science regularly.

 ### :construction: What I'm Currently Working On